10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Ed Johnson Memorial & First Street Sculpture Garden

 This spot is near the Walnut Street Bridge.
-You just take the right turn from the North Shore after crossing the Walnut Street Bridge and you will enter this place.
-The memorial tells a powerful story of Ed Johnson and his lawyers who completely changed the history and civil rights movements.
+After crossing the Walnut Street Bridge, you take the right turn from the North Shore, and you will enter this place.
+The memorial tells the powerful story of Ed Johnson and his lawyers, who completely changed the history of the civil rights movement.
 In addition to this, the sculpture garden is a beautiful place to walk and relax.

 Alley Hopping & DIY Public Art Tour

-Take a quick walk around downtown and discover colorful murals and street art in the hidden alleys.
-This place has a lot of fun things to do in Chattanooga, TN.
-It has 105 fixed outdoor art pieces that enhance the beauty of the place.
+Walking downtown, discover colorful murals and street art in the hidden alleys.
+There are a lot of fun things to do in Chattanooga, TN.
+The park has 105 fixed outdoor art pieces that enhance its beauty.

 Sunset Rock

-Just a 15-minute hike up Lookout Mountain.
-This is my favorite spot in the area.
+It is just a 15-minute hike up Lookout Mountain, my favorite spot in the area.
 Sunset Rock offers stunning views of the city.
-Here you can also rock climb the mountain, and it is a great place to watch the sunset.
+You can also rock climb the mountain.
+It is a great place to watch the sunset.

 North Chick Blue Hole

 It is only a 30-minute drive from downtown.
-This spot has clear blue water and a peaceful vibe.
-It is a perfect spot for swimmers.
+This spot has clear blue water and a peaceful vibe, making it perfect for swimmers.

 Chickamauga & Chattanooga National Military Park

 A short drive out of town, this large park is free to visit and lets you explore Civil War history with scenic views and walking trails.
 It is spread over 10,000 acres.
-Here you can go hiking on foot, biking, and riding on a horse.
+Here, you can go hiking, biking, or riding a horse.

 3 Sisters Bluegrass Festival

-This is a special festival that occurs every year in October in downtown Chattanooga.
-This festival brings live bluegrass music.
-It is free and a great way to experience the local music of Chattanooga.
-At this festival, you are not allowed to bring food and drinks from outside.
+This is a special festival that occurs every October in downtown Chattanooga.
+It features live bluegrass music.
+The festival is free and a great way to experience the local music of Chattanooga.
+However, you are not allowed to bring food and drinks from outside.

 Best Places to Eat in Chattanooga